-Each white, ovoid, film-coated tablet, scored and engraved "10 mg" on one side and "APO" on the other, contains cetirizine HCl 10 mg.
+Each white, ovoid, film-coated tablet, scored and engraved "10 mg" on one side and "APO" on the other, contains 10 mg of cetirizine HCl.
 Nonmedicinal ingredients: carnauba wax, cornstarch, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, and titanium dioxide.

 How should I use this medication?